 “Aeris, you may weep if you must.
 You need no permission for that.
 I wish for your smiles to outweigh your sobs, but you’ve no need to fear the latter.
 I’ll never punish you, my little rose.
-You were not made for abuse.”
+You weren’t made for abuse.”

-Tears shivered on the ends of her lashes, but did not stain her cheeks.
+Tears shivered on the ends of her lashes but did not stain her cheeks.
 She swallowed them down and went for the water glistening in a clear cup.
-She still couldn’t lift it, but a thin plastic tube within the drink resolved the issue well.
+She still couldn’t lift it, but a thin metal tube easily solved that issue.
 With the tea she was better.
-It was a small cup and half-filled though her fragile hands shook.
+It was a small cup and half-filled, though her fragile hands shook.

 The light dance had ended once Aeris was done and the stars held the sky in their sway.
 Sephiroth picked her gently back up, his step smooth as sea-washed sand.
 Cradling the Cetra in one arm, he tucked his laptop under the other.